April 2019 rent changes

 Letter to landlords from DWP here.
 Landlord FAQs here.

-However, we have heard this will not actually be ready to start until May!
+However, there have been considerable delays - and testing only started in August - announced in the Landlord Engagement Newsletter.
 This means there will need to be adjustments to the housing cost element- and over/underpayments.
 Overpayments will be recoverable.

 The DWP have given this advice to landlord to help avoid under/ overpayments:

 # Don’t wait for the bulk exercise to report changes to tenants’ housing costs